bbatsov/metaredux/about.md

 I run a separate blog focused on Emacs, that you might want to check out as well - [Emacs Redux](http://emacsredux.com).

+This blog precedes Meta Redux (I started it in 2013) and it inspired me to come up with the Meta Redux name.

 ### HEY World